divnix/digga/README.md

 completely empty template and make your own profiles from scratch.
 The only hard requirement is nix itself.
 The `shell.nix` will pull in everything else.

+When using nix shell for building your system generation, after a change you need to exit and re-enter the nix-shell.

 ## Flake Templates
 If you already have [nix-command][nix-command] setup you can:
 ```sh